On the arithmetic of a family of superelliptic curves: Geometry of and its Jacobian

-This fact is used in Section~\ref{sec:BrauerSiegel}. \begin{proof} If $v$ is a place of good reduction for $J$, then $c_{v}(J) = 1$.
-Corollary~1.5 of \cite{Lorenzini1990} allows us to compute the local Tamagawa numbers from the simple normal crossings models at the places of bad reduction.
+The advantage of base change to $K_{v}^{\mathrm{unram.}}$ is that we may apply Corollary~1.5 of \cite{Lorenzini1990} to compute the local Tamagawa numbers from the simple normal crossings models at the places of bad reduction.
 We recall this result here for convenience: If the special fiber of the SNC model is given by $\sum_{i=1}^nr_iC_i$, let $d_i:= \sum_{i\neq j}C_i\cdot C_j$.
 If the associated Jacobian has toric dimension 0, the local Tamagawa number is given by